christttto/colorfill/README.md

 A coloring application.
 The core feature of Colorfill allows user to have refined selection of color through optional secondary spectrum generated based on the initial choice of color.
 When color is chosen from the outer color spectrum, the inner circle gets filled with gradation generated based on the initial selection.
 If the user wants to use darker version of the initial color selection, any part of the second circle can be selected for color choice.

-Several different approachs to prototyping and designing principles, such as hierarchical task analysis and observational study, were used in this project to understand different approaches we can take as UI/UX developers.
+Several different approachs to prototyping and designing principles, such as hierarchical task analysis, observational study and Wizard of Oz technique, were used in this project to understand different approaches we can take as UI/UX developers.

 ## Cycle I: Investigation and Ideation